C-RH-C/hcs-collector/README.md

 <h1>Some Examples</h1>

 - Here we can see the current configuration.
-All the information will be adde via CLI tool.
+All the information was adde via CLI tool.

 ```
 $ ./hcs-collector.py setup view